+I mean, let’s think about how crazy I am for five seconds.
 Snorkeling in the Caribbean?
 Mexico?
 Belize?
 Nah!
 On a whim, I decided my first snorkeling experience ought to take place in ICELAND.
 IN DECEMBER.

 I had booked my Snorkeling Silfra Day Tour with DIVE.IS because of rave reviews on TripAdvisor.
 Now I know TripAdvisor shouldn’t be the only website you use to research tour companies, but DIVE.IS’s available times fit perfectly into my schedule, and I wasn’t willing to leave Iceland without the Silfra experience under my belt.

 So I booked it.

 After changing into your dry suit, you take a short walk to Silfra and mentally prepare yourself.
 Trust me, the last thing you wanna do is sink into freezing water when there’s snow on the ground and icy wind batters your cheeks an unflattering shade of red.

 But you do it anyway.

 Erm.
 How Cold is the Water when You Snorkel Iceland in Winter?

 I won’t lie to you to make you more comfortable.
 Be prepared for your adventure.
 This water is pretty damn cold, and the dry suit doesn’t keep it all out.